94% of the time, users focus on a website’s design to form an opinion.

 8. An Undefined Target Audience

-Failing to define your target audience can make it difficult to create a website that meets the specific needs and preferences of your potential visitors.
+Failing to define your target audience can make it difficult to create a website that meets the specific needs and preferences of your potential customers.

 Without a clear understanding of who you’re designing for, you may include elements that are irrelevant or off-putting to your intended audience, reducing engagement and conversions.